rubensworks/jbr.js/packages/jbr/README.md

-  jbr clean                      Cleans up an experiment jbr generate-combinations      Generate combinations of experiment templates jbr init <type> <name>         Initializes a new experiment jbr prepare                    Prepare data for the current experiment jbr run                        Run the current experiment jbr set-hook <hook> <handler>  Provide a handler for a hook in an experiment
+  jbr clean                      Cleans up an experiment jbr generate-combinations      Generate combinations of experiment templates jbr init <type> <name>         Initializes a new experiment jbr pack                       Create an archive of the experiment output jbr prepare                    Prepare data for the current experiment jbr run                        Run the current experiment jbr set-hook <hook> <handler>  Provide a handler for a hook in an experiment